All Episodes

 And then sort of after 06 and 08, you see this hipster fashion come in where it's cool to look like you're poor, even if your clothes are designer clothes, right?

-And the content that we see that resonates, like with friends, for example, is a great example.
+And the content that we see that resonates, like with Friends, for example, is a great example.

 And to me, that show was popularized in an era where we had sort of our first generation of coming of age young adults who had divorced parents.

-And the theme, the zeitgeist of that show was you can choose your family, your friends are your family, right?
+And the theme, the zeitgeist of that show, was you can choose your family.

 They did Thanksgiving together.

-It was friends giving, and the whole thing was choose your family.
+And the whole thing was choose your family.

 It's not about where you come from.